SurachanLiao/introPython/0_Get_Started_with_Python/README.md

 **See the video for detailed walkthrough.** Contact me if help is needed.
+Detialed walkthrough can be found at [Reference to HMC CS5 course](https://www.cs.hmc.edu/twiki/bin/view/CS5/Orientation)

 # 1 Get started with Python

-Before we start coding python, we need text editor that provide good

 ## Installing text editor: VSCode